To Learn More

 Here are some excellent radio shows available as podcasts:

-Astrobiology Magazine is the best dedicated astrobiology news site.
-Published by NASA, it is updated daily.
+Astrobiology at NASA is the best dedicated astrobiology news site.
+Published by NASA, it is updated regularly.

 Astronomy Picture of the Day - "Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer."